bugladen/NadekoBot/commandlist.md

 `.removeallroles`, `.rar`  |  Removes all roles from a mentioned user. |  .rar @User `.createrole`, `.cr`  |  Creates a role with a given name. |  `.r Awesome Role` `.rolecolor`, `.rc`  |  Set a role's color to the hex or 0-255 rgb color value provided. |  `.color Admin 255 200 100` or `.color Admin ffba55`
-`.roles`  |  List all roles on this server or a single user if specified.
 `.ban`, `.b`  |  Bans a user by id or name with an optional message. |  .b "@some Guy" Your behaviour is toxic.
 `.softban`, `.sb`  |  Bans and then unbans a user by id or name with an optional message. |  .sb "@some Guy" Your behaviour is toxic.
 `.kick`, `.k`  |  Kicks a mentioned user.